Max-laws of large numbers for weakly dependent high dimensional arrays with applications: Introduction

-Although max-laws are implicitly used in many papers too numerous to cite, often under sub-exponential or sub-Gaussian tails and independence, we believe this is the first attempt to derive and compare possible laws and their resulting bounds on $k_{n}$ under various serial or cross-coordinate dependence and heterogeneity settings.
-A very few examples where max-WLLN's appear include HD model inference under independence \citep{Dezeure_etal_2017,Hill_2025_maxtest} or weak dependence \citep[e.g.][]{Adamek_et_al2023,MiesSteland2023}, and wavelet-like HD covariance stationary tests under linearity \citep{JinWangWang2015,HillLi2025}. \cite{Hill_2025_maxtest} explores max-LLN's for standard least squares components in an iid linear regression setting. \cite{JinWangWang2015} exploit HD theory for autocovariances dating to \citet[Chapt.
+Although max-laws are implicitly used in many papers too numerous to cite, often under sub-exponential or sub-Gaussian tails and independence, we believe this is the first attempt to derive and compare possible laws and their resulting bounds on $k_{n}$ under various serial (over $t$) or cross-coordinate (over $i$) dependence and heterogeneity settings.
+A very few examples where max-WLLN's appear include HD model inference under independence \citep{Dezeure_etal_2017,Hill_2025_maxtest} or weak dependence \citep[e.g.][]{Babii_etal2019,Adamek_et_al2023,MiesSteland2023}, and wavelet-like HD covariance stationary tests under linearity \citep{JinWangWang2015,HillLi2025}. \cite{Hill_2025_maxtest} explores max-LLN's for standard least squares components in an iid linear regression setting. \cite{JinWangWang2015} exploit HD theory for autocovariances dating to \citet[Chapt.
 7]{HannanDiestler1988} and \cite{Keenan1997}.
 They require linearity with iid innovations, and only work with high dimensionality across autocovariance lags and so-called systematic samples (sub-sample counters). \cite{HillLi2025} work in the same setting under a broader dependence concept.
 Thus neither systematically presents max-LLN's for heterogeneous high dimensional arrays.

 \cite{Adamek_et_al2023} develop inference methods for debiased Lasso in a linear time series setting.
 Their Lemma A.4 presents an implicit max-WLLN by using a union bound and mixingale maximal inequality (for sub-samples).
 That result is quite close to what we present here.
 They require uniform $ \mathcal{L}_{p}$-boundedness for some $p$ $>$ $2$, and near epoch dependence [NED].
-We allow for trending higher moments and $p$ $>$ $1$ under physical dependence yielding both max-WLLN and max-SLLN, while NED implies mixingale, and adapted mixingales are physical dependent \citep{Davidson1994,Hill2025_mixg}.
+We allow for trending higher moments and $p$ $>$ $1$ under physical dependence yielding a max-WLLN, while NED implies mixingale and adapted mixingales are physical dependent \citep{Davidson1994,Hill2025_mixg}.
 We also use cross-coordinate dependence to improve $k_{n}$.
 Thus our results are more general and broad in scope.
 See Remark \ref{rm:Ademeck} for details.
+The reader should also consult \cite{Babii_etal2019} for earlier related work.